-6.5 Creedmoor demands a big scope to shoot small groups at long ranges.
-We really liked the big 50mm objective lens which is important for a clear image at the thousand yard distances 6.5 Creedmoor is capable of, and the 30mm tube is the only logical pairing with an oversized objective lens.
+6.5 Creedmoor demands an enormous scope to shoot small groups at long ranges.
+We really liked the big 50mm objective lens, which is essential for a clear image at the thousand-yard distances 6.5 Creedmoor is capable of, and the 30mm tube is the only logical pairing with an oversized objective lens.

-You will need special high profile rings to get the most performance out of your scope, and this is large enough where you might not want to lug it around in the woods all day on a hunting rifle.
+You will need unique high-profile rings to get the most performance out of your scope, and this is large enough that you might not want to lug it around in the woods all day on a hunting rifle.

-Steiner offers a really interesting long range scope.
+Steiner offers a fascinating long-range scope.
 Is it the best scope for 6.5 Creedmoor?
 Well, the answer is “for most users, yes.”

-And by most users, we mean this scope might even live up to the marketing claim of “tactical” which often gets thrown around with little though.
+And by most users, we mean this scope might even live up to the marketing claim of “tactical,” which often gets thrown around with little thought.
 The 56mm objective lens and overall size of this scope make it a bit ungainly for hunting, and the unusually sized 34mm tube will make it a bit harder to find good rings.

-Nor do we have the huge target turrets of other scopes here, which really suggests that the claims to be a tactical scope make sense.
+Nor do we have the vast target turrets of other scopes here, which really suggests that the claims be a tactical scope make sense.

 It isn’t too much of a stretch to see this scope on a police sniper rifle in 6.5 Creedmoor, which means it isn’t too much of a stretch to see it on your favorite rifle either.

-Leupold has developed a special optical coating, called Diamondcoat 2, which both protects the scope lenses and offers superior light transmission, which in turn offers a clearer, crisper target picture.
+Leupold has developed a unique optical coating called Diamondcoat 2, which both protects the scope lenses and offers superior light transmission, which in turn provides a more transparent, crisper target picture.

-We really enjoy the side focus knob, and large 50mm objective lens which is important for low light hunting.
+We really enjoy the side focus knob, and large 50mm objective lens, which is essential for low-light hunting.

-Because 6.5 Creedmoor is a long range cartridge, even hunting scopes for it should look less like a traditional hunting scope, and more like something you’d normally find on a bench.
+Because 6.5 Creedmoor is a long-range cartridge, even hunting scopes for it should look less like a traditional hunting scope and more like something you’d typically find on a bench.

-However, Leuopold knows that benchrest scopes aren’t always ideal scopes for hunting.
+However, Leupold knows that bench rest scopes aren’t always ideal for hunting.
 That’s why they ruggedized the VX-3i and made even the fine controls easily manipulated when wearing gloves.
-That is a level of attention to detail that really stands out.
+That is a level of attention to detail that stands out.

-However, like many scopes designed primarily for target shooting, the FX1000 isn’t the greatest optic for hunting with the 6.5 Creedmoor.
+However, like many scopes designed primarily for target shooting, the FX1000 isn’t the best optic for hunting with the 6.5 Creedmoor.

-As always, those exposed, easily adjusted target turrets are a liability in brush.
-However, if you want a good long range scope for your 6.5 Creedmoor rifle, then the FX1000 is worth a seriously close look.
+Those exposed, easily adjusted target turrets are a liability in the brush.
+However, if you want a good long-range scope for your 6.5 Creedmoor rifle, then the FX1000 is worth a seriously close look.

 We aren’t quite sure what magic Nikon uses to keep the price down on this scope compared to the competition, but we won’t complain about that, and neither should you!

-The budget minded 6.5 Creedmoor shooter will appreciate saving a couple hundred bucks over similar optics, and can quite happily roll that savings into more ammo, or a bit nicer rifle, while being assured there is nothing substandard with their scope.
+The budget-minded 6.5 Creedmoor shooter will appreciate saving a couple of hundred bucks over similar optics and can quite happily roll that savings into more ammo or a bit nicer rifle while being assured there is nothing substandard with their scope.

-The Athlon Optics BTR certainly qualifies as a best hunting scope for 6.5 Creedmoor.
-In fact, the Athalon BTR is a triumph of modern manufacturing methods, inasmuch as it is absolutely loaded with high dollar features, but priced within easy reach of most shooters.
+The Athlon Optics BTR certainly qualifies as the best hunting scope for 6.5 Creedmoor.
+The Athalon BTR is a triumph of modern manufacturing methods, inasmuch as it is absolutely loaded with high-dollar features but priced within easy reach of most shooters.

-We were really floored with how amazing this scope is.
-A first focal plane, glass etched, illuminated reticle scope, target turrets that aren’t so oversized as to be a problem in the woods, side parallax adjustment, and even a quick focus throw lever built in, all show amazing attention must have details in a scope, but somehow at a price around half that of the competition.
+We were floored by how impressive this scope is.
+A first focal plane, glass-etched, illuminated reticle scope, target turrets that aren’t so oversized as to be a problem in the woods, side parallax adjustment, and even a quick focus throw lever built in, all show exceptional attention must-have details in a scope, but somehow at a price around half that of the competition.

-While we were marveling over these features, and the overall quality of design, we did note a few things.
+While we were marveling over these features and the overall quality of the design, we did note a few things.

-Certainly we are inclined to agree that this is a real high end scope at blue collar prices.
-But we also think it is just the ticket for a real long range scope that is suitable for the woods.
+Certainly, we are inclined to agree that this is a real high-end scope at blue-collar prices.
+But we also think it is just the ticket for an actual long-range scope that is suitable for the woods.

 All in all, Athlon managed to hit a lot of sweet spots with this optic.

-Just because the 6.5 Creedmoor has thousand yard potential doesn’t mean most folks are shooting at at that range.
+Just because the 6.5 Creedmoor has thousand-yard potential doesn’t mean most folks are shooting at that range.
 In fact, for many 6.5 Creedmoor shooters, a basic 300-400 yard scope that isn’t overly heavy is just the ticket.

-We liked the illuminated reticle for low light hunting or personal defence use, but there are a few drawbacks to the Bushnell Elite Tactical BTR-2.
+We liked the illuminated reticle for low-light hunting or personal defense use, but there are a few drawbacks to the Bushnell Elite Tactical BTR-2.
 For one, the bullet drop compensator is all wrong for 6.5 Creedmoor.

 However, you can easily calculate where your rounds are hitting with the marks, and write corrections on top of your scope.
-Not so easy to deal with is the somewhat small 24mm objective lens.
+The somewhat small 24mm objective lens is not so easy to deal with.

 You’ll have a smaller sight picture, but again, that is just fine for the ranges this modest little scope is built for.
 But not as small as a red dot sight.

-If you have a 6.5 semi auto rifle, or are building a lightweight bolt action, or just want a compact scope for real world hunting and casual shooting distances, you should give the Bushnell Elite a closer look.
-Or just build that wild 6.5 Creedmoor tactical rifle you know you’ve been wanting.
+If you have a 6.5 semi-auto rifle, are building a lightweight bolt action, or want a compact scope for real-world hunting and casual shooting distances, you should give the Bushnell Elite a closer look.
+Or build that wild 6.5 Creedmoor tactical rifle you’ve been wanting.

-The Burris XTRis a great scope for 6.5 Creedmoor, or really any other round!
-This is a high dollar scope, but the incredible range of features and high quality construction certainly justifies its price tag and then some.
+The Burris XTRis a great scope for 6.5 Creedmoor or any other round!
+This is a high-dollar scope, but the incredible range of features and high-quality construction certainly justifies its price tag and then some.

-Burris has long been famed for the quality and clarity of their optics and it really shows here.
+Burris has long been famed for the quality and clarity of its optics, and it shows here.

-Time and time again, users rave about the crystal clear glass, and brilliant sight picture of the XTR which are absolutely crucial for successful long range shooting.
+Time and time again, users rave about the crystal clear glass and brilliant sight picture of the XTR, which are crucial for successful long-range shooting.

-The XTR really is a benchrest scope and most buyers will use it for that purpose which is more in line with the design and performance the scope is capable of, but 6.5 Creedmoor shooters will love it regardless of the final end use.
-Put it on a really nice custom rifle and you’ll be in match shooting heaven.
+The XTR is a benchrest scope, and most buyers will use it for that purpose which is more in line with the design and performance the scope is capable of, but 6.5 Creedmoor shooters will love it regardless of the end use.
+Put it on a nice custom rifle, and you’ll be in match-shooting heaven.

-And this may also be the first truly dedicated 6.5 Creedmoor hunting scope we’ve looked at, because Nightforce also builds hunting scopes that happen to excel at lots of other things as well.
+And this may also be the first truly dedicated 6.5 Creedmoor hunting scope we’ve looked at, because Nightforce also builds hunting scopes that excel at many other things.
 You won’t find fancy target turrets, side parallax adjustment, or fast focus throw levers here.

-That is to say, Nightforce optics are optimized for low light purposes.
-Naturally they include an illuminated reticle, but we were really impressed at how much effort goes into making these scopes into light gathering, long range monsters that live up to their brand name.
+That is to say, Nightforce optics are optimized for low-light purposes.
+Naturally, they include an illuminated reticle, but we were impressed at how much effort goes into making these scopes into light-gathering, long-range monsters that live up to their brand name.

-Of course these extreme specialization comes at a cost.
+Of course, this extreme specialization comes at a cost.
 What is optimized for one thing may not work as well for another.

-This is a long range, hunting scope.
-Which means you could use it for tactical work, but it’s probably overkill, and it may not have the hyper precision you want on a benchrest gun.
+This is a long-range, hunting scope.
+This means you could use it for tactical work, but it’s probably overkilled, and it may not have the hyper precision you want on a bench rest gun.

-The Swarovski Z5 is a fantastic 6.5 ballistic scope.
-One thing that promptly stood out to us is the fact the Z5 is waterproof up to 4 meters.
+The Swarovski Z5 is a great 6.5 ballistic scope.
+One thing that promptly stood out to us is that the Z5 is waterproof up to 4 meters.

 While you might think this is a pointless feature, remember, hunting accidents do happen, and wouldn’t it be nice if your scope kept working after falling into a river or stream, and not just your rifle?

-This kind of waterproofing is important for hunters who go out into rugged conditions.
-Swarovski has what they call “HD” lenses, offering incredible optical clarity hitherto unknown in a scope at any price, and they live up to their claims.
-In fact, we think they might be some of the clearest lenses on the market today.
+This waterproofing is essential for hunters who go out into rugged conditions.
+Swarovski has what they call “HD” lenses, offering incredible optical clarity hitherto unknown in scope at any price, and they live up to their claims.
+We think they might be some of the most precise lenses on the market today.

-A locking ballistic flex turret is also really nice, and gives the Z5 the flexibility of a benchrest scope, with the utility of a hunting scope.
+A locking ballistic flex turret is also nice and gives the Z5 the flexibility of a bench rest scope with the utility of a hunting scope.

 Of course, all this comes at a price.
-The Z5 sells for about what you’d pay for a quality 6.5 rifle, which is up there in cost with other premium scopes, but then again the old adage of you get what you pay for rings true here.
+The Z5 sells for about what you’d pay for a quality 6.5 rifle, which is up there in cost with other premium scopes, but then again, the adage of you get what you pay for rings true here.

-A top quality 6.5 Creedmoor scope is a lifetime investment that you can pass on to your children, so if you are already invested into a high grade rifle, your optics probably should be equally high grade.
+A top-quality 6.5 Creedmoor scope is a lifetime investment you can pass on to your children, so if you are already invested in a high-grade rifle, your optics should probably be equally high-grade.